 C: If you weren’t an actress, what would you be doing?

-About the author: Christina Lundin is a Chicago-based stand up comic and young professional (lethal combination).
-You can follow her on her favorite social media platform, Twitter @xtinalundin.
-In her free time she enjoys playing soccer, trying new restaurants, and supporting local comedy.
+About the author: Christina Lundin is a local stand up comic and youngish professional (lethal combination).
+In her free time she enjoys playing soccer, trying new restaurants, and sleeping.
+For upcoming shows, visit her blog turned comedy website xtinamistakes.com.